Our DIY range hood cover is complete! It turned out gorgeous and the cover itself cost less than $30!

 Then, I used my Kreg Jig and 2 1/2″ Kreg screws to create pockets holes on each end of the side pieces to secure them to the front 2×2 frame board.
 You could just use a drill and regular screws but I wanted an extra strong joint.

-This frame extended out 1″ more than the depth of my range hood.
+This bottom frame extended out 1″ more than the depth of my range hood.

 We attached the frame to the cabinets with 2 1/2″ screws through the side cabinets which are attached to the wall studs.